wwakabobik/wwakabobik.github.io/content/ai_learning_to_hear_and_speak.rst

 :summary: Learning to interact with chatbots in a natural way.
 How to make a bot speak and listen using Python
 :cover: assets/images/bg/ai.png

 I really like the concept when you can expand the possibilities of perception for artificial intelligence.
 Today, the chat format is the most understandable and popular for interacting with AI.
 Of course, communication only through chat warms my introverted soul, brought up on `BBS`_ and stories about `BOFH`_.
-But, nevertheless, why not make communication with bots more "human", teach them to listen, hear and speak?
-Everything that will be discussed further in the article is not some kind of unique killer-feature, and has long been used in many services that provide access to artificial intelligence, for example, in `aBLT.ai`_ chats.
+But, nevertheless, why not make communication with bots more human, teach them to listen, hear and speak?
+Everything that will be discussed further in the article is not some kind of unique killer-feature, and has been used in many services that provide access to artificial intelligence, for example, in `aBLT.ai`_ chats.
 In this article, I want to talk about a Python solution available to anyone.

+.. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/Ph7EQSZPmGc?si=2AgO98dUN2ihiVW-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Transcriptions
 --------------